Facebook Pixel

 How It Works in FlipLink

-FlipLink's [tracking pixels](/features/tracking-pixels) feature lets you add your Facebook Pixel ID directly in the publication settings.
-Once configured, the pixel loads automatically when a reader opens your flipbook.
-It captures standard events such as page views and can track custom interactions like CTA clicks or lead form submissions.
-You do not need to edit any code or modify your PDF.
-The pixel data flows into Meta Ads Manager, where you can create custom audiences of flipbook viewers and measure conversion events tied to specific campaigns.
+FlipLink's [tracking pixels](/features/tracking-pixels) feature lets you add your Facebook Pixel ID directly in the publication settings — no code editing required.
+Once configured, the pixel loads automatically whenever a reader opens your flipbook or document.
+It captures standard events like page views and can track custom interactions such as [CTA button](/features/cta-buttons) clicks or [lead capture](/features/lead-capture) form submissions.
+All event data flows into Meta Ads Manager, where you can create custom audiences of flipbook viewers, build lookalike audiences from your most engaged readers, and measure conversion events tied to specific ad campaigns.
+Because FlipLink handles the pixel injection, you do not need to modify your original PDF or touch any HTML.
+The same pixel ID works across all your FlipLink publications, giving you a unified view of reader engagement across your entire content library.

 Related Features